 - Slap together a classic peanut butter and jam sandwich.
 Or, use a personal favorite, coconut butter, and smear it between two pieces of bread.
 Plus jam, of course.
 Top off your sandwich with some lemonade and a bag of chips.
 A side of fruit or veggie sticks can also be refreshing.

 - Mediterranean style.
 How about a tasty cucumber, tomato, feta, olive, and hummus sandwich?
 Throw in some chips and a bar of dark chocolate.
-To take it to the next level buy a can of dolmas and serve with a side of goat cheese and crackers.
+To take it to the next level, buy a can of dolmas and serve it with goat cheese and crackers.

 - Fireside Toastie or Grilled Cheese.
-Use whichever veggies, meat or meat substitutes, and cheeses that sound tasty.
+Use whichever veggies, meat or meat substitutes, and tasty cheeses.
 One option is to make your typical grilled cheese over your transportable stove.
-The second option is to buy a loaf of french bread, and cut the bread into slices (be sure not to cut all the way through; cut to about a quarter-inch from the bottom of the loaf).
-Spread butter and your favorite mustard on all of the slices and then decorate according to your tastes (slip your toppings into the slots of bread).
+The second option is to buy a loaf of French bread and cut the bread into slices (be sure not to cut all the way through; cut to about a quarter-inch from the bottom of the loaf).
+Spread butter and your favorite mustard on all the slices and then decorate according to your tastes (slip your toppings into the bread slots).
 Wrap the sandwich in foil and cook in the fire or on the grill (turning frequently) for 15-20 minutes.
 Another excellent option is to buy a pie iron..
 This gadget will allow you to make grilled cheese, tacos, waffles or paninis.

 - Cold Noodle Salad.
-If you're spending the day around your tent or happen to be there for a quick lunch, try this one out.
+Try this one out if you're spending the day around your tent or are there for a quick lunch.
 Cook your udon or soba noodles according to the directions on the package (toss with sesame oil after finished cooking) and whip up the dressing; use three tablespoons of tahini, one tablespoon of soy sauce, two tablespoons of rice wine vinegar, two tablespoons of fresh ginger, a tablespoon of sesame oil, and salt and pepper to taste.
 Throw in a quarter-cup of vegetable broth.
-Toss together the noodles, one diced red pepper, one cucumber, one tomato, a cup of cilantro, a quarter-cup of chives or scallions, and one tablespoon of sesame seeds.
-Now you have a refreshing pick-me-up during the heat of the summer.
+Toss together the noodles, one diced red pepper, cucumber, tomato, cilantro, a quarter-cup of chives or scallions, and a tablespoon of sesame seeds.
+Now, you have a refreshing pick-me-up during the heat of the summer.

 If you want to make this recipe ahead of time, the noodles and dressing will stay fresh for 2-3 days.
-Add in a splash of sesame oil to keep the salad from drying out.
+Add a sesame oil splash to keep the salad from drying out.

 - Couscous with Clementines, Chickpeas, Olives, and Dates.
-Couscous is delicious for lunch or breakfast and you can adapt this recipe according to your tastes.
-A few options include sautéed butternut squash, herbed goat cheese and cranberries.
+Couscous is delicious for lunch or breakfast; you can adapt this recipe according to your tastes.
+A few options include sautéed butternut squash, herbed goat cheese, and cranberries.
 Finish reading the recipe here.

 - Nachos.
 Try this delicious lunch idea if you're short on time.
 A personal favorite: sautéed butternut squash or sweet potato, red pepper, tomatillos, zucchini or yellow crookneck squash, and black or pinto beans.
-Add on raw onions, your favorite salsa and shredded cheese, and homemade guac.
+Add raw onions, your favorite salsa, shredded cheese, and homemade guac.
 Crumble up tortilla chips and snack on that.

 - Hot Dogs.
 Fire up the grill, stove, or fire and roast up the dogs.
 Vegetarian?
 Most stores have a vegetarian hot dog version available.
-Add in a side of baked beans and chips and don't forget the ketchup and mustard.
+Add a side of baked beans and chips, and don't forget the ketchup and mustard.

 - Sweet Potato and Black Bean Tacos.
 This recipe is easily adaptable, much like the nachos.
 Warm up a tortilla, slather it with refried black beans, and sauté your favorite vegetables and meat.
 Top with cilantro, parsley, lettuce, salsa, and goat cheese.